 These days, covert cameras can be disguised in all manner of household objects including:

-The Data Protection Act 1998 (DPA) imposes strict rules about the use of video footage containing innocent individuals.
-However, section 36 of the DPA states that:
+The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA) impose strict rules about the use of video footage containing innocent individuals.
+However, the ICO advises that

 In short, you are free to place as many secret cameras in your home as you like - as long as they are only capturing footage of your personal, family or household affairs.